pipe/g2g/README.md

 ### How it works

-The code tries to calibrate the brightness with a single long flash and calculates the max, min and median values of the input voltage in that period, leaving the LED on.
+The code tries to calibrate the brightness with a single long flash and calculates the max, min and mean values of the input voltage in that period, leaving the LED on.

-If the max-min is > 25% then it switches the LED off and polls the input until it drops below the median value calculated in the first step. it records the time difference, turns the LED back on and waits 1 second.
+If the max-min is > 25% then it switches the LED off and polls the input until it drops below the mean value calculated in the first step. it records the time difference, turns the LED back on and waits 1 second.
 It repeats this 50 times.

 The reported value is the average of these 50 values.